hmrc/one-stop-shop-registration-performance-tests/README.md

 ## Running the tests

-### Run testOnly version of one-stop-shop-returns from terminal
+### Run testOnly version of one-stop-shop-registration and one-stop-shop-registration-frontend from terminal

 In order to clear down the performance test registrations prior to each run.
-We need to use the test-only endpoint in one-stop-shop-registration.
+We need to use the test-only endpoint in the registration services.

 Use "sm --stop ONE_STOP_SHOP_REGISTRATION" and "sm --stop ONE_STOP_SHOP_REGISTRATION_FRONTEND" to stop the registration backend and frontend services in service manager then in the terminal for each service run: